555vedant/555vedant/README.md

 - 🌱 Always learning and exploring new technologies.

 ## What I Do
-- 🚀 Develop cool projects and share them here.
+- 🚀 Develop projects and share them here.
 - 📚 Learn new technology , skills and solve complex problems.
 - 🌐 Contribute to open-source projects.